Is It Harmful For Your Oven Rack If Your Stoneware Scratches It?

 I typed up an e-mail but didn't send it yet.
 I'm not sure how to respond to her question.
 I guess I'm wondering if she's upset that the stone scratched her rack or if she is just curious if having a scratched rack is bad.
 How would you respond if someone asked you this?
 I need ideas in wording.

-Can I still use my stoneware if it has scratched my oven rack?
+What should I do if my stoneware has scratched my oven rack?

 Similar Pampered Chef Threads